nk53/stanalyzer/README.md

 ## Installation via Conda (ST-Analyzer developers)

-Development installation entails obtaining the ST-Analyzer source code and and linking it to your python environment.
+Development installation entails obtaining the ST-Analyzer source code and linking it to your python environment.
 Fortunately, this is easy to do within conda's framework:

 ```bash
 # install ST-Analyzer's dependencies and post-install helper